Practical Divination for Management15 March 2021

 Now, With Your Shield On It is a fancy deck, but the process works fine with any collection of cards.
 The important thing is to have variables.
 Some differences in the cards that will encourage your brain to do that pattern-finding thing.
 Three is a powerful number, so with any three card draw I am looking for three kinds of variables.

 Here's what I'm hoping is a very accessible example.
-Let's consider this ordinary pack of playing cards (actually this is an extraordianry pack of playing cards).
+Let's consider this ordinary pack of playing cards (actually this is an extraordinary pack of playing cards).
 For the story of this draw, I find three variables (suit, facing, and value) for consideration.

 These cards are telling a story of growing problems, a garden out of control.
 Notice the meticulous nature of the Ace of Spades.
 It's detailed and singular, reminding me of all my grand plans in the past, and how earnest I was in my belief that everything would be work out if I kept focused.
 Later, I recruit others to my plans.
 The one becomes three (a powerful number, I keep mentioning).
 A team (or coven) in place, and the plan is intact.